In today’s post, let’s examine some details about brushing. One key to activating the value of toothpastes is creating foam when correctly brushing.

 Rinse out debris

-This article is brought to you by Choose Your Smile – Dr. Stephen Malfair, a highly-regarded dental practice.
+This article is brought to you by Love Your Smile – Dr. Stephen Malfair, a highly-regarded dental practice.
 We are passionate about dental education and confident smiles for all.

 Dr. Malfair has been serving Kelowna area families since 2004.